 - Able to meet the admission requirements of RTC, the Ford Motor Company, and the sponsoring dealership.

-- Sponsored by a Ford, Lincoln/Mercury, or Mazda dealer.
+- Sponsored by a Ford or Lincoln dealer.

 - Hold and maintain a valid driver's license.